 I just returned from a screening of HANSEL & GRETEL: WITCH HUNTERS which I thought at first were code names for an elite duo of monster hunters.
 You know, sort of like a co-ed version of “Supernatural?”
 Well, I was dead wrong as it turned out to be the actual Hansel & Gretel from the popular story; complete with an intro for those less savvy on Fairy Tales.
 Apparently, the excitement didn’t end there as this brother/sister team remained as close as “The Carpenters” while becoming professional bounty hunters with a penchant for murdering witches.
 And when I say “witches” I’m not talking about the Mother Earth loving herbalists we see today.
 No, these are the less PC veiny/scaly variety complete with broomsticks!

-In this feature, the siblings are hired to to take down a particularly nasty witch who has kidnapped twelve of the village’s children in an effort to cast a rare spell that can offer her and her twisted sisters invincibility.
-Apparently all the stars are aligning for the big moment and, while this does sound a lot like the plot of a Buffy episode, there is certainly worse material you can emulate.
+In this feature, the siblings are hired to to take down a particularly nasty witch who has kidnapped the village children in an effort to cast a rare spell that can offer her and her twisted sisters invincibility.
+Apparently all the stars are aligning for this big moment and, while it does sound a lot like the plot of a Buffy episode, there’s certainly worse material you can draw from.
 In this instance, “The Big Bad” is played by Famke Janssen who often seems to be reprising her role as Dark Phoenix from X-MEN: THE LAST STAND.

 MESSAGE TO HOLLYWOOD: When your source material ends with “and they lived happily ever after,” leave well enough alone!

 2 thoughts on ““Hansel & Gretel: Witch Hunters” Better off a Fairy Tale!”